Kwasniok/astra-web/README.md

 where `<host>` is the URL of the host where the server is running.
 If you are running it locally (docker or bare), this will be `localhost` otherwise it is the adress of the remote server.

+⚠️ All communication with the host is done via HTTP which provides **no encryption**!
+Allways route your trafic through a secure connection like a VPN or SSH tunnel to ensure your data (e.g. tokens) is protected!

 # Environment

 Ensure the following environment variables are set: